-Resource Sharing Grants-Public and Academic
+Resource Sharing: Public and Academic Libraries / Reallocated to Grants-in-aid: Public and Academic Libraries

-2011 Actual \$ 50,000

-2012 Projected \$ 50,000
+2012 Actual \$ 50,000 2013 Projected \$ 50,000 2014 Tentative \$ 0

-2013 Tentative \$ 50,000

 Since 2009, public and academic libraries that provided at least 50 or more interlibrary loans annually have been eligible for a grant to use towards resource sharing.
-The grant may be used to pay the costs of standard postage, courier service(s), other interlibrary loan delivery methods such as UPS or FedEx and or to purchase new library materials that will be available for interlibrary loan.
+This grant amount has been reallocated and will be distributed as part of Grants-in-aid: Public and Academic Libraries.